Senya Platform Tips

 Can schools see my rating?

 Schools that are within your job search radius can see you on their list of substitutes for the area.
-Schools can see your rating and how many jobs you have worked on the platform.
+Schools can see your overall rating and how many jobs you have worked on the platform.
 Schools have reported that they especially review substitute ratings when they are looking to favorite a substitute that they like and when they are looking for a substitute to fill in a longer-term need, so there are other possible benefits to earning those high ratings!

 Tips for earning top ratings?